footcricket05/footcricket05/README.md

 - ⚡ Fun fact - I'm a weeb
 - ❔ Quote - Where's your will to be weird?

-Looking for a team or an organization where I can learn and develop my skills...!

 Aiming to leverage proven leadership, problem-solving, and technical skills to successfully be placed at your company.
 Frequently praised as detail-oriented by my peers, I can be relied upon to help your company achieve its goals.